Contrast-Security-OSS/docs/content/installation/setup/SystemRequirements.md

 | **MySQL** | 5.6.28 | 5.6.33 | MySQL versions 5.7 and higher are currently **not** supported |

 ## MySQL Shared Libraries
-Customers running Contrast need to preconfigure their base operating system on Linux with a shared library for running MySQL.
-Depending on which flavor of Linux deployed with Contrast, follow the installation options below:
+To run Contrast, you must preconfigure your base operating system on Linux with a shared library for running MySQL.
+Depending on which flavor of Linux you deployed with Contrast, follow the installation options below:

 Customers running **Centos** or **RHL**: